sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This will help get the organization accustomed to accept external contributions.

 OSS components reused by ESDC will be properly maintained and made as secure as possible.
-Security testing will of course cover all of the code that we make available as OSS.
+Security testing will, of course, cover all of the code that we make available as OSS.
 Open working methods and tools will be actively promoted to employees and supported, including experimentation of innovative open source solutions.

 Organizing joint activities and finding practical ways for projects to achieve sustainability will facilitate recruitment of staff with open source expertise and strengthen ties with open source communities.